The Historic Religious Buildings Alliance

 Historic England advice including caring for historic places

-The Church of England coronavirus page maintains guidance which is for the most part generally applicable to places of worship in England – go to the bottom of that page for documents giving guidance for different types of event.
+For the Church of England, on 16 July 2021 the Bishop of London urged caution in re-opening churches.
+The Church of England has wide-ranging guidance, widely applicable.
 CofE financial advice from Parish Resources; bell ringing advice from the Central Council of Church Bell Ringers; rural church hub from the Arthur Rank Centre.

 Church of Scotland advice